Gyromitra esculenta: Geographical variation

-Populations of Gyromitra esculenta appear to vary geographically in their toxicity.
+Populations of G. esculenta appear to vary geographically in their toxicity.
 A French study has shown that mushrooms collected at higher altitudes have lower concentrations of toxin than those from lower elevations, and there is some evidence that fungi west of the Rocky Mountains in North America contain less toxin than those to the east.
-However, poisonings in the west have been reported, although less frequently than in Europe.
+However, poisonings in the USA have been reported, although less frequently than in Europe.

 Biochemistry

 The identity of the toxic constituents eluded researchers until 1968, when acetaldehyde N-methyl-N-formylhydrazone, better known as gyromitrin, was isolated.
-Gyromitrin is a volatile water-soluble hydrazine compound hydrolyzed in the body into monomethylhydrazine (MMH).
+Gyromitrin is a volatile, water-soluble hydrazine compound hydrolyzed in the body into N-methyl-N-formylhydrazine (MFH) then monomethylhydrazine (MMH).
 Other N-methyl-N-formylhydrazone derivatives have been isolated in subsequent research, although they are present in smaller amounts.
 These other compounds would also produce monomethylhydrazine when hydrolyzed, although it remains unclear how much each contributes to the false morel's toxicity.

-The toxins react with pyridoxal-5-phosphate—the activated form of pyridoxine—and form a hydrazone.
+The toxins react with pyridoxal-5-phosphate—the activated form of pyridoxine (vitamin B6)—and form a hydrazone.
 This reduces production of the neurotransmitter GABA via decreased activity of glutamic acid decarboxylase, producing the neurological symptoms.
 MMH also causes oxidative stress leading to methemoglobinemia.
-Additionally during the metabolism of MMH, N-methyl-N-formylhydrazine is produced; this then undergoes cytochrome P450 regulated oxidative metabolism which via reactive nitrosamide intermediates leads to formation of methyl radicals which lead to liver necrosis.
 Inhibition of diamine oxidase (histaminase) elevates histamine levels resulting in headaches, nausea, vomiting, and abdominal pain.

+MFH, as a mushroom component and an intermediary product of gyromitrin hydrolysis, has toxicities of its own.
+MFH undergoes cytochrome P450-regulated oxidative metabolism which, via reactive nitrosamide intermediates, leads to formation of methyl radicals which lead to liver necrosis.